 5. Einsiedeln, Switzerland

 Einsiedeln gained popularity as a religious tourist destination thanks to its Benedictine Abbey, one of the most important pilgrimage sites in Switzerland.
 More than 100,000 religious tourists visit annually to see the statue of the Black Madonna in the abbey’s lavishly decorated Baroque church.
-Also on visitors’ agendas are Diorama Bethlehem, regarded as the world’s largest nativity display with 450 hand-carved figures, and Panorama Crucifixion of Christ, a giant circular painting.
+Also on visitors’ agendas are Diorama Einsiedeln, regarded as the world’s largest nativity display with 450 hand-carved figures, and Panorama Crucifixion of Christ, a giant circular painting.

 The town, about 25 miles southeast of Zurich, is close to many scenic hiking trails in the Swiss Alps.
 Geneva and Zurich have sites associated John Calvin and Ulrich Zwingli, Swiss leaders of the Reformation.

 6. Altötting, Germany

 For more than 500 years this Bavarian town has been Germany’s most significant place of pilgrimage venerating the Virgin Mary.
 More than a million pilgrims a year visit the Chapel of Grace (built around 700) and its Black Madonna.
 As history tells it, a child drowned in a nearby river in 1489 and his mother took his body to the altar at the foot of a wooden statue of the Black Madonna.
 He was miraculously revived, and the news spread quickly across the country.
 The shrine was expanded with a nave and covered walkway.
 Today the small chapel, where the hearts of Bavarian kings are stored in silver urns, is one of many points of interest in this town of 12,000 near the Austrian border.